You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 13. BONIDE MoleMax

-If you are looking for something a little more potent and that might work faster, then BONIDE MoleMax might be the solution for you.
+If you are looking for something more potent that works fast, then BONIDE MoleMax is your solution.
 It is made from natural ingredients, and it is safe to use around children and pets.

 The active ingredients in this product are castor oil and Fuller’s earth.
 These ingredients have long been used as natural repellents for small animals such as voles, gophers, armadillos, and moles.